Holistische Arts

 Referrals to gynecologist ~14.000

 In 2018, 830 new cases of cervical cancer were diagnosed in the Netherlands.
-The peak age is between 30 and 35 years, and a rising trend has been visible since 2013.
+The peak age is between 30 and 35, and an upward trend has been visible since 2013.

-In 2024, over 900 women were diagnosed with cervical cancer.
+In 2024, more than 900 women were diagnosed with cervical cancer.

-The total number of women with cervical cancer has risen again after a low point in 2013.
+After reaching a low point in 2013, the total number of women with cervical cancer has risen again.
 Young women with cervical cancer often turn out not to have been vaccinated with the HPV vaccine.

 Of the nearly 800,000 women invited for the national screening program, less than 60% participated.
 Among the participants, 32.4% tested positive for HPV, leading to approximately 14,000 referrals to the gynecologist.